-5. References to international standards
+References to international standards

-The Asset Manager is an active member and supporter of several external organizations as well as participants in various industry groups.
+LGT CP is an active member and supporter of several external organizations as well as participants in various industry groups.
 These include, but are not limited to, the below list:

 - Net Zero Asset Managers Initiative

 - The Swiss Climate Foundation

 - Institutional Investors Group on Climate Change (IIGCC)

 - Climate Action 100+

+- Nature Action 100

 - GIIN

 - Initiative Climate International

 - ICMA Green and Social Bond Principles

 - CDP Carbon Disclosure Project

 - Swiss Sustainable Finance

 - Member of the European Sustainable Investment Forum (Eurosif)

 - UN Principles for Responsible Investment (PRI) Signatory

-- Signatory of the PRI Montreal Carbon Pledge

 - ESG Data Convergence Initiative

+- PRI Advance

-The Asset Manager's ambition is that the companies that the products invest in comply with the international norms and conventions it adheres to.
+LGT CP's ambition is that the companies that the products invest in comply with the international norms and conventions it adheres to.